 March is considered to be the start of spring, with the days slowly lengthening and the sun feeling a little warmer.
-These extra hours of sunlight and warmth allow for you to spend a bit more time preparing your garden for summer.
+These extra hours of sunlight and warmth mean that you can spend a bit more time preparing your garden for summer.

 Deciduous trees and shrubs can be planted until the end of the month.
 Those that are newly planted should be topped with compost or manure.